cldf/cldf/components/parameternetworks/README.md

 for different meanings in a `Wordlist`, could link each colexification to the edge in the concept network that is corroborated by the colexfication.

+## Example

+TODO: will be added, once the first datasets using this component are released.

 ## [ParameterNetwork](http://cldf.clld.org/v1.0/terms.rdf#ParameterNetwork): `parameter_network.csv`

 Rows in this table describe edges in a network of parameters.